wp-plugins/newsletters-lite/readme.txt

 = Demo and Support =

 See the <a href="http://tribulant.net/newsletter/">online demonstration</a> and view the <a href="http://docs.tribulant.com/wordpress-mailing-list-plugin/31">online documentation</a> for tips, tricks, guides and more.

+= Extensions =

+There are many free and paid extension plugins for the WordPress Newsletter plugin.
+All extensions work with both Newsletters LITE and Newsletters PRO, no problem.

+<a href="http://tribulant.com/plugins/extensions/1/wordpress-newsletter-plugin">Visit the Newsletters extensions page</a>

 = PRO Version =